Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Remove any silk that is still on the cob and rinse off the corn.

 It's time to harvest and put up your summer veggies!
 One of the most dreaded tasks is husking and silking corn on the cob.
-I have a suggestion to make that chore a real breeze!
-You can silk a single ear of corn in 30 seconds by using an air compressor.

 You can shuck corn quickly and easily without silk strings.
 Microwave corn cobs for 8 minutes.
 Cut off the stem end at the widest part.
 Grab the cob at the top end with an oven mitt and squeeze hard.
 You may have to shake it a bit, until the cob slides down and out.